Priya2216/Priya2216/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

+- 💼 &nbsp; Currently working as Software Engineer in ORNET Technolgies Pvt.Ltd.
-- 💼 &nbsp; Currently working as NLP Engineer -intern(full time) in Dimensionless Technology Pvt ltd
+- 💼 &nbsp; Experience NLP Engineer as a intern(full time) in Dimensionless Technology Pvt. ltd.
 - 💼 &nbsp; looking for opportunity in Data Science or Data Analytics.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Pursuring PG in Data Science course in IT Vedant Institute.